-The Forum is managed by a committee of distinguished historians with extensive professional networks, and it has attracted many of Australia’s leading historians to take part in its annual series of talks.
+The Forum is managed by a committee of historians and others interested in history, and it has attracted many of Australia’s leading historians to take part in its annual series of talks.
 For a complete listing of past speakers and topics go to our past programs.

 The Blackheath History Forum has offered its very engaged and knowledgable audiences programs that allow them to understand Australian history in its broadest contexts, with an emphasis on discussing the past in ways that assist with understanding the present.
 In recent years we have looked at aspects of Indigenous history, environmental history, prime ministerial leadership, prisoners of war, memoir, sport, nuclear weapons and the Australian Security Intelligence Organisation.

 The Forum is a member of the History Council of New South Wales and a supporter of the Council’s NSW History Week.

 Vere Gordon Childe Memorial Lecture

 Each year the forum has invited a distinguished historian to deliver our Vere Gordon Childe Memorial Lecture.
 Childe (1892-1957) was one of Australia’s most acclaimed scholars, universally recognised as the founder, between the two world wars, of the discipline of Pre-history.
 He believed both in history’s power to throw light on the present and in the importance of historians engaging with the general public on the relevance and meaning of our work for the wider community.
 His pioneering books Man Makes Himself and What Happened in History are enduring testimonies to his vision.
 Childe had a close association with the Blue Mountains and he died in Blackheath.

 Childe Memorial Lecturers